-During Semana Santa its common to find people re-enacting the Passion of Christ.
-This is when He arrives into Jerusalem to his crucifixion and ultimately his resurrection.
+During Semana Santa, it’s common to find people re-enacting the Passion of Christ.
+This is when He arrives in Jerusalem for his crucifixion and ultimately his resurrection.

 This is when Jesus had his last supper with his disciples and Judas.
 This is also the end of Lent.